EY's Budget wish list: Fintech tax incentive, R&D perks for SMEs, tax cuts for medical costs

 On the social front, EY suggested providing tax deductions for caregiver expenses, with nursing aides and specialised caregivers increasingly being employed by families to care for their ageing family members, or those with special needs.
 This will help to defray the costs in caring for such family members, noted People Advisory Services partner, Kerrie Chang.

 EY recommends that a tax deduction of up to S$10,000 be granted to taxpayers who incur costs to hire specialised aides.
-The deduction claim may also be restricted to the lower of S$10,000 and the actual costsincurred, Ms Chang added.
+The deduction claim may also be restricted to the lower of S$10,000 and the actual costs

 Separately, EY noted that one way of broadening the tax base is to introduce a sugar tax, where the additional tax revenue collected may be used to subsidise healthcare costs and support healthier lifestyles.
 According to a report by the International Diabetes Federation in 2015, Singapore has the second-highest proportion of people with diabetes among developed nations.